Table of contents

 - Property Type: Credits are often available for primary residences, including detached, semi-detached, and terraced houses.

-- Income Levels: Some credits might have income-based eligibility, prioritising lower-income households to maximise impact.
+- Income Levels: Some credits have income-based eligibility, prioritising lower-income households.

 - Improvement Types: Specific upgrades, such as loft insulation or double glazing, may qualify for credits.